timvisee/cant-touch-this-project/research.md

   How accurate is the detection?
     - Pinching
     - Pointing
-    - Twisting
+    - Pointing with multiple fingers
+    - Twisting (opening a bottle, or a rotate motion with two fingers)
-    - Tapping with thumb
+    - Tapping your thumb against your index finger
-    - Draw circle
+    - Draw circle in various directions
 - How effective are hand gestures versus basic hand movements (with thresholds)?
 - What is in our opinion the best way to:
     - Move the mouse and left/right click